omni-us/jsonargparse/DOCUMENTATION.rst

 default, the following disable functions are registered: ``is_pure_dataclass``, ``is_pydantic_model``, ``is_attrs_class``, and ``is_final_class``.

+Some examples.
 Since ``subclasses_enabled`` takes precedence, it is possible to keep subclass support disabled for dataclasses, but enable enable it for a specific dataclass as follows:

 .. testsetup:: enable_disable_subclasses